any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 {{EmbedLiveSample("anon_scroll", "100%", "150")}}

-We set an {{cssxref("inline-size")}} on the container so that it overflows in the inline direction, and set the {{cssxref("block-size")}} to `100%` so it no longer overflows in the block direction.
+We set an `inline-size` on the container so that it overflows in the inline direction, and set the `block-size` to `100%` so it no longer overflows in the block direction.
 Try scrolling in the inline direction.

 ## View progress timelines